StackVista/stackstate-docs/develop/developer-guides/agent_check/agent-check-api.md

 ## Error handling

-A check should raise a significant exception when it cannot work correctly, for example due to a wrong configuration or runtime error.
+A check should raise a significant exception when it can't work correctly, for example due to a wrong configuration or runtime error.
 Exceptions are logged and shown in the Agent status page.
 The `warning` method can be used to log a warning message and display it on the Agent status page.

 ```text
 self.warning("This will be visible in the status page")